catplot/genome-reference-builder/README.md

 ## 🌟 Introduction

 The Genome Reference Builder pipeline simplifies and automates the creation of genome indices, which are essential for various genomic analyses.
 This pipeline integrates multiple bioinformatics tools to ensure a smooth and efficient genome indexing process.
-The pipeline is built around GENCODE annotation data and is currently set to use May 2024 versions:
+The pipeline is built around GENCODE annotation data and is currently set to use October 2024 versions:

-- Human: GENCODE Release 46 (GRCh38.p14)
+- Human: GENCODE Release 47 (GRCh38.p14)
-- Mouse: GENCODE Release M35 (GRCm39)
+- Mouse: GENCODE Release M36 (GRCm39)

 **⚠️ Note:** These versions will be used for the foreseeable future in all my personal analyses.